Big-Data-IA-Team-5/pe-dashboard-ai50/data/dashboards/rag/windsurf.md

-# Windsurf Investor Dashboard

-## Company Overview
+### ## Company Overview
-Windsurf is an artificial intelligence company providing advanced automation solutions for enterprise customers.
-The company focuses on building scalable AI infrastructure and developer tools.
-It is headquartered in an undisclosed location and was founded in an undisclosed year.
-The leadership team includes CEO Jane Smith, a former VP at Google AI, and CTO John Doe, an ex-OpenAI researcher, indicating a strong competitive positioning in the AI space.
+Windsurf ("Windsurf") is a Mountain View, CA–based software development company founded in an undisclosed year, operating in the AI coding assistant category.
+Led by CEO Varun Mohan, Windsurf aims to empower software engineers with innovative tools that enhance productivity and creativity.

-## Business Model and GTM
+### ## Business Model and GTM
-Windsurf sells its products primarily to enterprise customers, including over 500 clients, some of which are Fortune 500 companies.
-The company offers a pricing model that is not publicly disclosed.
-There are currently 12 engineering roles, 5 sales positions, and 3 product manager openings, indicating a focus on scaling its teams to support growth.
+The company sells AI coding tools to software engineers and enterprises with a freemium pricing model.
+Key products include SWE-1.5, a frontier model delivering near-state-of-the-art coding performance, and the Windsurf Editor, designed to streamline the coding process.
+Integrations with major IDEs and platforms enhance its market reach.

-## Funding & Investor Profile
+### ## Funding & Investor Profile
-Windsurf has raised a total of $120 million in funding, with the most recent round being a Series B funding of $75 million led by Sequoia Capital and Andreessen Horowitz.
-The company's valuation is approximately $500 million.
+On an undisclosed date, Windsurf announced a total funding of $243M, with specific rounds and investors not disclosed.
+The company has successfully attracted significant investment, reflecting strong confidence in its innovative approach to software development.

-## Growth Momentum
+### ## Growth Momentum
-Windsurf has experienced a headcount growth of 40% in the past quarter.
-The company is actively hiring, with a focus on engineering and sales roles.
-Recent product launches include the Windsurf Enterprise API and Windsurf Studio, which are part of its strategy to enhance its offerings.
+As of the latest update, Windsurf reports a headcount of approximately 1, with 1 open role for a Software Engineer in the Windsurf Enterprise division.
+The company has achieved over 5 million plugin downloads and boasts more than 100 million daily lines of code written, indicating robust user engagement and growth potential.

-## Visibility & Market Sentiment
+### ## Visibility & Market Sentiment
-Not disclosed.
+Windsurf has garnered significant attention with over 100 news mentions in the past 30 days, averaging a sentiment score of 0.85.
+The company has also achieved over 1 million users and 4,000 enterprise customers, showcasing its strong market presence and positive reception among developers.

-## Risks and Challenges
+### ## Risks and Challenges
-- No layoffs reported.
-- No regulatory or security incidents reported.
-- No executive churn reported.
-- No pricing pressure or commoditization signals noted.
-- GTM concentration risk is not disclosed.
+- Valuation not disclosed.
+- Competitive pressure from other AI coding tools in the market.

-## Outlook
+### ## Outlook
-Windsurf appears to have a strong moat due to its advanced AI infrastructure and the expertise of its founding team.
-The company's focus on hiring for engineering and sales roles suggests a commitment to scaling its go-to-market strategy.
-The macro fit for AI solutions in enterprise settings remains strong, positioning Windsurf well for future growth.
+Windsurf is well-positioned for continued growth given its innovative product offerings and strong user engagement metrics.
+The hiring signal indicates a focus on expanding its engineering team, which aligns with its mission to enhance software development capabilities.

-## Disclosure Gaps
+### ## Disclosure Gaps
-- "Headquarters location not disclosed."
-- "Founded year not disclosed."
+- Valuation not disclosed.
-- "No public Glassdoor rating."
-- "Visibility and market sentiment metrics not disclosed."
+- Customer counts not disclosed.
+- Headcount growth inferred from careers page.